swiftlang/swift-evolution/proposals/0441-formalize-language-mode-terminology.md

 ### Swift Package Manager
 Proposed Swift Package Manager API changes are limited to manifests \>= 6.0:

-### New Package init method and obsoleted init method
+### New Package init method and deprecated init method
 A new `init` method will be added to `Package` that renames the `swiftLanguageVersions` parameter to `swiftLanguageModes` with the type of the parameter being an optional array of `SwiftLanguageMode` values instead of `SwiftVersion` values:

 ```swift